Resources

 order

-action can set an ordering to the relationship result data.
+The order action can set an ordering to the relationship result data.

 1domain/api/blog/posts?includes=comments:select(content):order(created_at)